 I’m officially putting Mary Mary on notice — yeah, I said it.
 After hearing that the gospel duo have plans to release a new book, clothing line, and collection of bath and beauty products in 2010 all under the umbrella of “BeU,” I’m worried the “God in Me” singers may be following a little too closely in the footsteps of some of our contemporary pop divas.
 Now there’s nothing wrong with being smart businesswomen, capitalizing on current success, and expanding the positive gospel portfolio the ladies already have under their belt.
-I just question whether BeU, which to Essence magazine is based on the principle of “be honest, be intentional, be strong, be beautiful,” even needs to exist.
+I just question whether BeU, which as the ladies described to Essence magazine is based on the principle of “be honest, be intentional, be strong, be beautiful,” even needs to exist.

 Perhaps instead of adding one more beauty line to the mix that draws attention to the external, why don’t these incredible women of faith continue to point inward by promoting their strong character?
 I’d love to see them take some of the shine off of looking good and sounding hip, as most of their recent appearances have been.
-They’ve already received flak for the dance hit “God in Me” that gained airplay in dance clubs around the country and was accompanied byfeaturing rapper Kanye West, video vixen Amber Rose, and Farnsworth Bentley.
+They’ve already received flak for the dance hit “God in Me” that gained airplay in dance clubs around the country and was accompanied by a music video featuring rapper Kanye West, video vixen Amber Rose, and Farnsworth Bentley.
 What do you think?
 Am I being too hard on our gospel gals?

 Oprah’s New Favorite Song